scottlamb/moonfire-nvr/design/api.md

                 might be 23 hours or 25 hours during spring forward or fall back, respectively.
-        *   `config`: (only included if request parameter `cameraConfigs` is true) a dictionary describing the configuration of the stream:
+        *   `config`: (only included if request parameter `cameraConfigs` is true) a JSON object describing the configuration of the stream:
             *   `rtsp_url`
 *   `signals`: a list of all *signals* known to the server.
-Each is a dictionary with the following properties:
+Each is a JSON object with the following properties:
     *   `id`: an integer identifier.
     *   `shortName`: a unique, human-readable description of the signal
     *   `cameras`: a map of associated cameras' UUIDs to the type of association: